Choosing the right CRM solution is not an easy task.

 1. Identify your paint points

-Before turning to Google and asking for recommendations, look within your business.
+Before turning to Google and asking for CRM recommendations, look within your business.
 What problems do you have?
 What are the objectives you want to achieve?

 Make sure to write specific answers to these questions.
 For example, instead of vaguely stating that you want to “improve client communication” specify what exactly you’re lacking right now.